justkorudev/treescript/README.md

 ## TreeScript - WIP
-Simple but very advanced Programming Language.
+A simple but very advanced Programming Language.